Blog Layout

 • Information on lead paint.
 Were the houses landlords are planning to rent out built before 1978?
 If so, chances are the paint used had lead.
 Exposure to lead can be a major health hazard to the tenant.
 Even small amounts of chips and dust of paint containing it can be hazardous, especially to children.
 For this reason, landlords must give notice to their tenant know if the local residential property contains lead paint or not.

 • Information on bed bugs.
-California law also requires landlords to give notice to their tenant about bed bugs.
+The law also requires landlords to give notice to their tenant about bed bugs.
 Some of the information a landlord is required to provide includes the behavior and biology of bed bugs and how one can identify them.

 california rental laws